 Lou & Grey Casual Pants

 These Lou & Grey Brushed Sateen Jogger Pants are my absolute favorite pants right now.
 I cannot stop wearing them.
 I love them.
 I cherish them.
 I want you to have them too.
 They are comfortable, cool, and slimming, but not tight.
 The waistband is also stretchy.
 They look great with booties if you are 5’2″-5’5″.
 Did I mention that I love them?
 I wear these pants with graphic tees and shorter sweaters.
 I love the monochromatic look when I pair them with my favorite J.Crew ‘Bubbly’ graphic tee.
-These pants are available at Nordstrom, Loft, and Lou & Grey.
+These pants are available at Nordstrom and Loft.

 Tip: Roll up the sleeves on the tee for a more flattering and stylish look.